minhle02/digilearn-physics/College-Physics-Book/02-Kinematic/2_0-Metadata.md

 - [ ] 2.6 Problem-Solving Basics for One-Dimensional Kinematics
 - [ ] 2.7 Falling Objects
 - [ ] 2.8 Graphical Analysis of One-Dimensional Motion

+# Todo:
+- Think a better ways for linking!!!